 A significant spot for mineral absorption, the large intestine also plays a crucial role in absorbing, re-circulating, and conserving water for the cow.

-The caecum and colon present in the large intestine lead to an active fermentation that may provide for about 10-15% of the total energy transported to a dairy cow.
+The caecum and colon are present in the large intestine leading to an active fermentation that may provide about 10-15% of the total energy transported to a dairy cow.
 A significant amount of the microbial protein yielded by fermentation is lost in the form of manure.

-Once the digestion process is complete, abundant amounts of energy in the form of fat, sugar, and protein is free for use by the cow.
-The molecular bonds of these nutrients house all the energy that’s released as and when it’s needed by the animal while storing a small share of that energy to be used later.
+Once the digestion process is complete, abundant amounts of energy in fat, sugar, and protein are free for use by the cow.
+The molecular bonds of these nutrients house all the energy released as and when needed by the animal while storing a small share of that energy to be used later.

 Why Is The Cows Stomach Important To Dairy Farmers?

-The rumen of a cow is very efficient in extracting nutrients from the food that is hard to digest for most animals.
-This is why cows can easily have stems, shells, seed coats and other plant materials that are left after the grains are harvested.
+A cow’s rumen is very efficient in extracting nutrients from the food that is hard to digest for most animals.
+This is why cows can easily have stems, shells, seed coats, and other plant materials after the grains are harvested.

 Also known as by-products, these plant materials don’t need to be disposed of.
 Instead, they can be sold as cow feed.
-This also helps farmers and other businesses save a great deal of money as they don’t have to pay for the disposal of by-products anymore.
+This also helps farmers and other businesses save a lot of money as they no longer have to pay for by-products’ disposal.

-Plant by-products are also made when grains are used to produce fuel-ethanol, brew alcohol, or extracting oil.
-During the process, the vital nutrients, including proteins, sugar, and fat, are removed from the grains, but what remains is the by-products that can be conveniently fed to cows.
+Plant by-products are also made when grains are used to produce fuel ethanol, brew alcohol, or extract oil.
+The vital nutrients, including proteins, sugar, and fat, are removed from the grains during the process, but what remains are the by-products that are fed to cows.

-The efficient action of the four stomachs and the bacteria in the rumen make these by-products edible for cows.
-This is the reason that farmers and dairy staff can manage their herds for a beneficial production of the milk and meat that is for human consumption.
+The four compartments’ efficient action and the bacteria in the rumen make these by-products edible for cows.
+This is why farmers and dairy staff can manage their herds for beneficial milk and meat production for human consumption.